chrisconlon/sin_taxes/README.md

 state_alcohol_rates.xlsx: Tax Policy Center panel of state excise taxes. state_cigarette_rates_5.xlsx Tax Policy Center panel of state excise taxes.

-manager_consolidations.csv: lists consolidated manager numbers: several manager actually correspond to one permno_drops.csv: lists dropped permno IDs with reasons why they are dropped big4.csv: lists manager Numbers for Blackrock, Fidelity, State Street, and Vanguard The markups from from DLEU 2020 can be reproduced by running the replication package:

 ### File of origin for tables and figures